Work Term Sequencing

 Requesting Changes to Your Work Term Sequence

-While it is expected that you follow the work term sequence received in COPB50, you may prefer to adjust your assigned sequence based on your personal circumstances.
+While it is expected that you follow the work term sequence received, you may prefer to adjust your assigned sequence based on your personal circumstances.
 These types of requests can be made during re-sequence request periods each semester.
-Deadlines are typically in the second month of the semester (October, February, and June).
-Please contact the Co-op office to confirm the next deadline.
+Deadlines are typically in the third month of the semester (November, March, and July).
+Please check the Arts and Science Co-op Portal for exact dates and deadlines.

 The first step in making this request is to discuss your proposed new work term sequence plans with your Program Advisor/Supervisor or Academic Advising.
-After you have an understanding of the impact that these work term sequence changes will have on your course planning and graduation date, book an appointment with the Co-op Advisor.
-These appointments can be made through your CSM account, at the Co-op Office by visiting the front desk or by emailing coopprep@utoronto.ca.
+After you have an understanding of the impact that these work term sequence changes will have on your course planning and graduation date.

 Impact of Dropping Courses on the Work Term Sequence

 Dropping a course may result in your work term being delayed.
 Before you drop courses, it's a good idea to discuss the impact with your Co-op Program Supervisor, Program Advisor or an Academic Advisor.
-Please review your work term prerequisite to confirm your eligibility.
+Please review your work term prerequisite in UTSC Undergraduate Calendar to confirm your eligibility.

 Impact of Deferred Exam on the Work Term Sequence

 If you defer an exam, your course load will be reduced in the following semester.
-This may result in delaying your work term sequence and should be discussed with the Co-op Advisor or someone from the Student Services team.
+This may result in delaying your first work term.